MaceeQi/community-rental/README.md

-# Community Rental Database
+# Community Rental
-Final project for CS5200
-By Chanon Bovornvirakit and Macee Qi
+Developed as a final project for CS5200 - Database Management Systems By Chanon Bovornvirakit and Macee Qi

 ## Description